 Why we should be concerned about invasive species on Lake Weslemkoon?

-Invasive species are plants, animals, and micro-organisms introduced by human action outside their natural past or present distribution whose introduction or spread threatens the environment, the economy, or society, including human health (Government of Canada, 2004).
 It is important to be educated and aware of invasive species in our area and the surrounding areas, as they are most likely to spread by human movement; accidentally or intentionally.
 Once invasive species are introduced, it is extremely difficult to remove them effectively.
 As cottagers and homeowners on Lake Weslemkoon, invasive species pose threats to the natural lake environment that we all love to enjoy!
-In order to avoid the introduction and spread of invasive species on our lake, the first step is to be educated.
-This page is intended to cover some of the most common and likely to spread invasive species in our area, by providing identification information, reporting and best management practices.

 Invasive Phragmites is a perennial grass that grows very aggressively, out competing the surrounding native plants for water and nutrients.
 Phragmites releases toxins from its roots into the surrounding soil, hindering the growth of other plants and killing them.
 Phragmites prefer areas of standing water, but their massive roots allow them to survive in relatively dry areas, invasive Phragmites can grow up to 5 metres tall!